NAIL POLISH COSMETIC INFORMATION

 39942

-Though the majority of chemicals in beauty products and cosmetics present very little or no risk, some have been associated with severe health conditions, such as cancer, and neurological harm.
-Chemicals in cosmetics can enter your body through ingestion, inhalation, and internal use, and pose the same dangers as food chemicals, per this site.
+Though many chemicals in beauty products pose very little or absolutely no danger, some are linked to serious medical issues, including cancer, and neurological harm.
+Chemicals in cosmetics can enter your body through internal use, the skin, and inhalation, and cause the same dangers as food chemicals, per this site.